scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 ## Goal
 This group will be a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.
 Data analytics, machine learning, AI, data engineering, scientific computing, and data visualization are all welcome.

 It should be a safe space that would be comfortable for sharing successes, troubles, problems, hopes, and doubts.
-We want it to be useful for those who use mostly Clojure and for those who are curious but doubtful.
+We want it to be helpful for those who use mostly Clojure and for those who are curious but doubtful.

 ## Participating
 If you wish to use Clojure for a data or science project and prefer not to be alone in that journey, this group is possibly for you.